julianjandeleit/thesis_llm_collective_behavior_generation/README.md

 This is the prompt
 ```
-'The circular arena, constructed with 19 walls, has a radius of 3.17 m.
+The circular arena, constructed with 19 walls, has a radius of 3.17 m.
 The following lights are present in the arena at coordinates: ((-0.36, 0.14)).Evenly positioned around the origin are 14 robots within a radius of 1.20 meters.
 The goal is for the robots to aggregate at the black circle.
-There are two areas on the floor: a circle at [-1.47, 1.91] with a radius of 0.53 meters in white, and another circle at [-0.36, 0.14] with a radius of 1.03 meters in black. '
+There are two areas on the floor: a circle at [-1.47, 1.91] with a radius of 0.53 meters in white, and another circle at [-0.36, 0.14] with a radius of 1.03 meters in black.
+Generate the behavior tree that achieves the objective of this mission.
 ```

 This is the output of the LLM: